dmellor4/emdr-1/README.md

 ### Lightbar and buzzers

-Easiest way to program the Teensy microcontrollers is to use the [Arduino IDE](https://www.arduino.cc/en/Main/Software) with [Teensyduino](https://www.pjrc.com/teensy/td_download.html) extention.
+Easiest way to program the Teensy microcontrollers is to use the [Arduino IDE](https://www.arduino.cc/en/Main/Software) with [Teensyduino](https://www.pjrc.com/teensy/td_download.html) extension.
 You can run this on MacOS, Windows or Linux.
 Just start the IDE, load the proper Arduino project file from my repository (subdirectory "firmware"), attach the teensy device, press the programming button on the device and the upload button in the IDE.
 Done.

 You can test the device by using the Arduino serial monitor tool.
 Just send the letter "i".
-You sould receive the device identifier, either "EMDR Lightbar" or "EMDR Buzzer".
+You should receive the device identifier, either "EMDR Lightbar" or "EMDR Buzzer".

 ### Controller